carlos-gg/digitalgarden/content/_index.md

 - [Data Science](AI/Data%20Science,%20Data%20Engineering/Data%20Science.md)
 - [AI for good](AI4G/AI4good.md)

-Feel free to look around, either by exploring the _maps of content_ above, checking out the main index of [notes related to AI](/AI/), using the search box, or using the mind map on top of the page for an interactive view of the entries of the garden.
-Expect broken links and all sort of bugs and errors.
+Feel free to look around, either by exploring the _maps of content_ above, checking out the main index of [notes related to AI](/AI/), using the search box, or by interacting with the mind map on top of the page.
+Expect some broken links and all sort of bugs and errors.
 I hope you find something useful in this knowledge garden.
 Enjoy and use at your own risk!